 3. Check if there are shiny facets on occluding surfaces

-If you get positive answer to even one question the chances for the tooth wear to be abfraction are great.
+If you get positive answer to even one question the chances are great for the tooth wear to be an abfraction.
 And in this case telling patient that the tooth wear is caused by her brushing can be damaging in many ways:

 - It is hard to convince a patient that they are not actually brushing too hard and that they have not damaged their teeth by it.
 I have my ways of convincing the patient but life would be soooo much easier if I didn’t have to.

 - The dentin will decay very easily (as I’m sure you know) and plaque accumulating and staying there undisturbed for longer period of time because of too careful brushing will very quickly cause decay.
-And we all know how these fillings in the cervical area are pain in the butt.
+And we all know that these fillings in the cervical area can be pain in the butt.
 Somehow they always seem to have overhangs or they come off when scaling.
 Sound familiar?

 - The teeth where the surface of the root (dentin) has been exposed by receding gums will get sensitive if the plaque builds up.

 - If the tooth is mobile and has already bone loss the plaque building up to the gum line and inflaming the gum can be disastrous.
-Please memorize that
+Please memorise that

 MOBILITY + PLAQUE = RAPID BONE LOSS